ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Reconciliation: When Your Database and Payment Provider Disagree - <a href="https://medium.com/@faithade69/reconciliation-when-your-database-and-payment-provider-disagree-8dd20e6d122e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How One Missing Line Made Our Database Do 200x More Work - <a href="https://medium.com/@wwwdeepak/how-one-missing-line-made-our-database-do-200x-more-work-3990fcdb5ee4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faith Ademola`**
+✍️ **posted by `Deepak`**

-<blockquote>If you build payment systems, at some point you’ll probably deal with transactions where you’re not completely sure what happened.
+<blockquote>A production story about batch processing, quadratic growth, and why “works in dev” isn’t enough
 Continue reading on Medium »</blockquote>

 <h3>2.
-MEAN Stack Development Explained: Angular, Node.js & MongoDB Career Guide - <a href="https://medium.com/@roshan.justacademy/mean-stack-development-explained-angular-node-js-mongodb-career-guide-71db2cd81f59?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From API to Production: Building Backend Systems That Can Actually Survive Real Traffic - <a href="https://ersachinkumar.medium.com/from-api-to-production-building-backend-systems-that-can-actually-survive-real-traffic-a81dd87f749a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rohan sharma`**
+✍️ **posted by `Er Sachin Kumar`**

-<blockquote>Some careers announce themselves loudly, and others slip into your life through a single job listing you almost scrolled past.
+<blockquote>Practical lessons on performance, scalability, rate limiting, caching, databases, background jobs, reliability, monitoring, and designing…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Email Validation API in Node.js: Syntax, MX & SMTP - <a href="https://farazahmad759.medium.com/email-validation-api-in-node-js-syntax-mx-smtp-5f8e82c0e922?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Much Does It Cost to Hire Node.js Developers in 2026? - <a href="https://medium.com/@orm_37843/how-much-does-it-cost-to-hire-node-js-developers-in-2026-72c36d762a5d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faraz Ahmad`**
+✍️ **posted by `Sara Smith`**

-<blockquote>An email can look perfectly valid and still be a poor destination. alex@example.com passes a basic pattern check, but that tells you…
+<blockquote>How Much Does It Cost to Hire Node.js Developers in 2026?
 Continue reading on Medium »</blockquote>

-<h3>4. @Cron fires on every replica.
-I found out the boring way - <a href="https://medium.com/@ssinghakshit/cron-fires-on-every-replica-i-found-out-the-boring-way-75e497417225?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Securing and Managing a Node.js REST API with WSO2 API Manager - <a href="https://medium.com/@kyaginthan/securing-and-managing-a-node-js-rest-api-with-wso2-api-manager-7571c24a62b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshit Singh`**
+✍️ **posted by `Kyaginthan`**

-<blockquote>How an in-process scheduler turned one nightly job into N duplicate writes, and why I moved scheduling out of the app entirely.
+<blockquote>Building a REST API is only one part of exposing a service to consumers.
+Once an API is used by multiple applications or users, additional…
 Continue reading on Medium »</blockquote>

 <h3>5.
-NestJS “Can’t Resolve Dependencies”: 5 Fixes That Actually Work - <a href="https://medium.com/@sikandarimran795/nestjs-cant-resolve-dependencies-5-fixes-that-actually-work-e538d346e142?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis Caching in Node.js, Part 1: Cache-Aside and Stampede Protection - <a href="https://medium.com/@manisuec/redis-caching-in-node-js-part-1-cache-aside-and-stampede-protection-e116d8e9b606?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Imran`**
+✍️ **posted by `Manish Prasad`**

-<blockquote>If you have built anything real with NestJS, you have seen this error staring back at you from the terminal:
+<blockquote>“There are only two hard things in Computer Science: cache invalidation and naming things.”-Phil Karlton
 Continue reading on Medium »</blockquote>

 <h3>6.
-Laravel vs Node.js vs Django: Which Backend Should You Choose for a New Project? - <a href="https://rsvkg.medium.com/laravel-vs-node-js-vs-django-which-backend-should-you-choose-for-a-new-project-d90f148712e5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Server Sends Every Header Except the One That Stops XSS From Running.
+Here Is the Header. - <a href="https://medium.com/@simra.cse/your-server-sends-every-header-except-the-one-that-stops-xss-from-running-here-is-the-header-194486d32379?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vikash Kumar Gupta`**
+✍️ **posted by `Simra Husain`**

-<blockquote>A Practical Developer’s Guide to Choosing the Right Backend in 2026
+<blockquote>Content Security Policy is a browser-enforced allowlist for what your page can execute.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Rewriting a Node Service in Go: Why Memory Was the Unexpected Game-Changer  - <a href="https://medium.com/@anshusinghal703/rewriting-a-node-service-in-go-why-memory-was-the-unexpected-game-changer-9cb1e4928f21?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node's Native Permission Model: Locking Down Third-Party Dependencies - <a href="https://medium.com/@vasanthank29/nodes-native-permission-model-locking-down-third-party-dependencies-b7d13700eaab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anshu Singhal`**
+✍️ **posted by `Vasanthan K`**

-<blockquote>Ever found yourself staring at those awful monitoring dashboards, feeling that little knot tighten in your stomach as your application’s…
+<blockquote>A practical, beginner-friendly guide to --permission, the sandbox flag that stops any of your 1,200+ node_modules packages from reading…
 Continue reading on Medium »</blockquote>

-<h3>8.
-Headless Chrome vs. WeasyPrint: Benchmarking PDF Generation at Scale - <a href="https://viveksahani2003.medium.com/headless-chrome-vs-weasyprint-benchmarking-pdf-generation-at-scale-d8605120ce53?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vivek Sahani`**

-<blockquote>Generating PDF reports from dynamic data is a rite of passage for almost every backend engineer.
-Whether it’s invoices, financial…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Pause, Stop, Hide: Accessibility Requirements for Moving Content - <a href="https://medium.com/@marketing_58999/pause-stop-hide-accessibility-requirements-for-moving-content-956153147c31?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cruise Search Restored — Discover the Latest Cosmos Cruises Release - <a href="https://medium.com/@samb333/cruise-search-restored-discover-the-latest-cosmos-cruises-release-dec75e6bcd53?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BarrierBreak`**
+✍️ **posted by `fisheye`**

-<blockquote>Auto-playing carousels.
-Scrolling news tickers.
-Animated banners.
-Blinking alerts.
-These patterns are everywhere on the web — and for many…
+<blockquote>We identified and resolved an issue that prevented cruise search results from displaying properly since Friday night.
+We apologize for the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Use Claude to Build Simple Micro-SaaS Products That Generate Passive Income Every Month - <a href="https://medium.com/coding-nexus/how-i-use-claude-to-build-simple-micro-saas-products-that-generate-passive-income-every-month-fa45a62e63e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using !important.
+Every Modern CSS Codebase Is Quietly Switching to This. - <a href="https://medium.com/the-hotfix/stop-using-important-every-modern-css-codebase-is-quietly-switching-to-this-d05d4e565af6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Talha Awan | Software Engineer & Technical Lead`**
+✍️ **posted by `Sanjeevani Bhandari`**

-<blockquote>Most software developers get stuck in a perpetual loop: they dream up a SaaS idea, create a new repository, set up standard authentication…
+<blockquote>No more !important.
+No more body .main .wrapper .button.
+Just a selector that loses on purpose.
-Continue reading on Coding Nexus »</blockquote>
+Continue reading on The Hotfix »</blockquote>

 <h3>3.
-Why Simple Geographic Tools Are Still So Fragmented - <a href="https://medium.com/@echoluoluojiujiu/why-simple-geographic-tools-are-still-so-fragmented-9eca68fe91e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3D conceptual illustration showing a sleek AI-generated software interface on the surface with… - <a href="https://medium.com/@ronomahedi/3d-conceptual-illustration-showing-a-sleek-ai-generated-software-interface-on-the-surface-with-a581fa0bc1dd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Echoluoluojiujiu`**
+✍️ **posted by `Abul Kalam Azad`**

-<blockquote>Most map-related tasks are not actually complicated.
+<blockquote>The tech industry is currently obsessed with “vibe coding.”
 Continue reading on Medium »</blockquote>

 <h3>4.
-We Deleted 41,000 Lines of React and Shipped One New Bug - <a href="https://medium.com/@ArkProtocol1/we-deleted-41-000-lines-of-react-and-shipped-one-new-bug-7fe535ea47a3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Brave Is a Privacy Browser.
+So Why Does It Still Reveal Your Exact Timezone? - <a href="https://medium.com/@david.timothy/brave-is-a-privacy-browser-so-why-does-it-still-reveal-your-exact-timezone-c799ca22e349?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ark Protocol`**
+✍️ **posted by `David Timothy`**

-<blockquote>The migration went beautifully.
-The bug is the part worth reading.
+<blockquote>Brave is a genuinely good privacy browser.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Is GeneratePress Popular Among Affiliate Marketers? - <a href="https://medium.com/@nelsomirbiswas52/why-is-generatepress-popular-among-affiliate-marketers-5491b63b8e0b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What is BOLA and how do attackers exploit broken object level authorization? - <a href="https://medium.com/@apiunderattack/what-is-bola-and-how-do-attackers-exploit-broken-object-level-authorization-e010c124c356?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nel Biswas Somir`**
+✍️ **posted by `Apiunderattack`**

-<blockquote>Affiliate marketing websites have a simple goal: help visitors find useful information and make better purchasing decisions.
+<blockquote>BOLA, Broken Object Level Authorization, is an API that verifies who you are and then returns any object whose ID you supply, without…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Build a Real Website With AI — Beyond the First Impressive Preview - <a href="https://medium.com/@robertpham369/how-to-build-a-real-website-with-ai-beyond-the-first-impressive-preview-8a21d9529fa3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why AI-Generated 3D Websites Fail in Production — And How to Build Them Properly With Claude, Three. - <a href="https://medium.com/@ssuoshri/why-ai-generated-3d-websites-fail-in-production-and-how-to-build-them-properly-with-claude-three-2e46b9e9a65c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Robertpham`**
+✍️ **posted by `Shrikant Shenoy`**

-<blockquote>A four-prompt Google AI Studio workflow for turning a product image into an editable website you can actually maintain
+<blockquote>Claude can generate a stunning 3D website surprisingly fast.
+Production is where you discover what your prompt forgot: performance, assets…
 Continue reading on Medium »</blockquote>

 <h3>7.
-How I Built and Validated a Horoscope Form with React and Next.js - <a href="https://medium.com/@vmaineng/how-i-built-and-validated-a-horoscope-form-with-react-and-next-js-e4c438e19ff8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Stopped Making Slides.
+Now I Ask ChatGPT to Build Interactive Presentations Instead. - <a href="https://medium.com/@artsiomliaukovich/i-stopped-making-slides-now-i-ask-chatgpt-to-build-interactive-presentations-instead-1bb2fdffc25c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Artsiom Liaukovich`**

+<blockquote>A simple workflow turns a rough idea into a polished, interactive HTML presentation — without PowerPoint, coding, or design work.
+Continue reading on Medium »</blockquote>

+<h3>8.
+TypeScript Discriminated Unions — The Pattern That Kills Runtime Errors - <a href="https://medium.com/@kaklotarrahul79/typescript-discriminated-unions-the-pattern-that-kills-runtime-errors-e239c785ccc4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rahul Kaklotar`**

+<blockquote>Stop guessing whether your data exists.
+Learn how a single TypeScript feature makes impossible application states unrepresentable.
+Continue reading on Medium »</blockquote>

+<h3>9.
+Building for Local Commerce: Engineering WhatsApp-Integrated Systems in Nigeria - <a href="https://medium.com/@adekanmiprosper/building-for-local-commerce-engineering-whatsapp-integrated-systems-in-nigeria-6276833dfd96?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mai`**
+✍️ **posted by `Adekanmiprosper`**

-<blockquote>We need to gather information from our users so we can gather the best ‘North Star’ wisdom for their astrological sign.
-For my Horoscope…
+<blockquote>By Adekanmi Prosper Adeboye
 Continue reading on Medium »</blockquote>

 <br/>